arielalvesdutra/post-it-frontend/README.md

 - React DOM
 - Redux

-# Atalhos de teclado
+# Keyboard shorcuts

-`Crtl + e`: foca no input de buscas de post-its pelo título.
+`Crtl + e`: focuses on input for post-its search by title.

-`Ctrl + d`: foca no input de título para cadastrar um post-it.
+`Ctrl + d`: focuses on input for post-its creation.